 - Anyone with a severe allergy to chicken eggs

-- People who've had a severe reaction to an influenza vaccination in the past
+- People who've had a severe reaction to the flu shot in the past

-- People who have developed Guillain-Barré syndrome within six weeks of getting an flu vaccine
+- People who have developed Guillain-Barré syndrome within six weeks of getting a flu shot

 - Children less than six months of age

-- Can I get the flu from the vaccine?
+- Can I get the flu from the flu shot?

-Contrary to popular myth, you can't get the flu from the vaccine since it's made from dead and inactive viruses that are noninfectious.
-The flu strain changes each year, so even if you received a flu shot last year, you'll need to get another one this year to remain protected.
+No, you can't get the flu from the flu shot since it's made from viruses that are not alive and can't infect you.
+The flu strain changes each year, so even if you got a flu shot last year, you'll need to get another one this year.

 - Are there any side effects from the flu shot?

-The viruses in the flu shot aren't active, so you can't get the flu from a flu shot.
-Almost all people who receive the influenza shot have no serious problems from it.
-The most common side effects are soreness, redness or swelling where the shot was given, a low grade fever and aches.
-These potential side effects begin soon after the shot is administered and usually last one to two days.
-Rare side effects include severe allergic reactions.
-Anyone allergic to chicken eggs should avoid being vaccinated, since the virus used is grown in these eggs.
-If you have any problems after receiving your flu shot, see your health care provider immediately.
-4
+Almost all people who get the flu shot have no serious problems from it.
+The most common side effects are soreness, redness or swelling where the shot was given.
+Some people get a low grade fever and aches.
+If they happen, side effects begin soon after the shot is given and can last one to two days.

 - Does the flu shot contain thimerosal?

-Thimerosal is a mercury based preservative that prevents the growth of germs and bacteria.
-Based on research, the FDA, CDC and NIH have determined thimerosal is safe.
-Flu shots given in most flu clinic settings use multi-dose vials that contain thimerosal.
+Thimerosal is a preservative that prevents the growth of germs and bacteria.
+Based on research, the FDA, CDC and NIH say thimerosal is safe.
+Most flu shots use multi-dose vials that contain thimerosal.
 Single dose vials do not contain thimerosal.
-For more information please refer to the following link: http://www.cdc.gov/flu/protect/vaccine/thimerosal.htm.
+For more information please go to: http://www.cdc.gov/flu/protect/vaccine/thimerosal.htm.

-2 Each seasonal flu clinic has been allocated a supply of vaccine.
-Shots will be given on a first-come, first-served basis until the supply is depleted.
-A parent or legal guardian must accompany children ages 9-17 and provide written authorization (children under 9 should see their physician).
-The flu shots will be administered by representatives of Maxim Health Systems, a division of Maxim Healthcare Services.
+2 Each seasonal flu clinic has been given a set amount of shots.
+Shots will be given on a first-come, first-served basis until the supply is gone.
+All participants must be 18+.
+The flu shots will be given by agents of LabCorp.
 Members should refer to their Benefit Booklet for more information about their preventive care benefits.
-In the event that the Centers for Disease Control and Prevention (CDC) recommends that flu shots go to "priority groups" before the general public, Maxim will give priority to those who fit the CDC's high-risk criteria.
+In the event that the Centers for Disease Control and Prevention (CDC) recommends that flu shots be given to "priority groups" before the general public, LabCorp will give priority to those who fit the CDC's high-risk standards.